Biomarker-Development-at-INM7/JTrack-Documents/docs/source/index.rst

 Welcome to the JTrack Platform
 ==============================================

-JTrack is an open-source platform, free of charge, for remote assessments of individuals *in situ* using smartphones and wearables.
+JTrack is an open-source platform for remote *in situ* assessments using smartphones and wearables.

-Developed by the Biomarker Development Group at the INM – Institute of Neuroscience and Medicine (INM-7, Brain and Behaviour) of the Research Center Jülich (FZJ), JTrack is adaptable, configurable, and scalable, with a strong focus on security and privacy.
+Developed by the Biomarker Development Group at the Institute of Neuroscience and Medicine (INM-7, Brain and Behaviour) at Forschungszentrum Jülich, JTrack is adaptable, configurable, and scalable, with a strong focus on security and privacy.

-More than just a single application, JTrack enables researchers to create and manage studies, collect data from smartphones and wearables, and share research data through one unified platform.
+JTrack enables researchers to create and manage studies, collect smartphone, wearable, and questionnaire data, monitor study progress, and export research data through one platform.

 If you are interested in using JTrack in your studies, please reach out to us at:
 `biomarkers.inm7@gmail.com <mailto:biomarkers.inm7@gmail.com>`_